wargenng/spent/README.md

 # TODO

-[ ] - add a way to add in cards
+[x] - add a way to add in cards
 [ ] - add a way to add new purchase types
-[ ] - convert astro form to api calls in solid
+[x] - convert astro form to api calls in solid
 [ ] - add a bill splitter
-[ ] - initial card will be spend based on the current month [ ] - add a way to edit a purchase
+[ ] - add a way to edit a purchase
+[ ] - error checking purchase add
+[ ] - if no cards show error
+[ ] - if no paychecks show error
+[ ] - if no paychecks for current date show error